Where To Eat In Fitzrovia guide image

 OpenTable logo

 This restaurant is pronounced ‘Mary’.
-It’s important you know how to say it, because as soon as you try the food at this excellent fine dining spot in Fitzrovia you’ll want to tell people about how the pea custard has ruined mushy peas for you forever.
+It’s important you know how to say it, because as soon as you try the food at this excellent fine dining spot you’ll want to tell people about how the pea custard has ruined mushy peas for you forever.
 It’s a sophisticated South Pacific-meets-French spot with a velvet-clad bar upstairs and a serious dining room situation underground.
-Although there are à la carte options here, what you really want to get involved in is one of the tasting menus.
-Come here and do the full three-hour, wine pairing, blow-the-budget evening or don’t come at all.
+Although there are à la carte options, what you really want to get involved in is one of the tasting menus.
+A full three-hour, wine pairing, blow-the-budget evening is where Mere really shines.

 In our opinion, Portland is the ideal place for anyone who’s curious about the Chef’s Table experience they’ve seen on Netflix, but doesn’t necessarily want to commit a huge chunk of their salary to dinner.
-You can order from the brilliant regular menu of small plates, or from a tasting menu which, at £45 at lunch, is a steal in this part of town.
-Most importantly, even though the food’s creative, at the end of the day the chefs are always focused on making everything taste good.
+You can order from the brilliant regular menu of small plates—where a three-course lunch is around £50, or from a pricier six-course tasting menu for dinner.
+The modern British food is creative and tasty.
 Think Iberico pork with sticky black garlic ‘jam’, or a crisp chicken skin bite with a light chicken liver mousse.

 Clipstone is the younger and even more informal kid sister to Portland.
-The food takes after its older sibling with lots of creative small plates, but with the added bonus of a pizza oven charring up delicious things that you definitely want in your body.
-The cooking’s never show-offy, and it’s another good spot for anyone looking to dip their toes into fine dining, but without the price tag or time commitment.
-Bear in mind that it’s a small dining room, so they ask for tables back after an hour and 45 minutes.
+The food takes after its older sibling with lots of creative small plates, but with the added bonus of a pizza oven charring delicious things that you definitely want in your body.
+The modern European cooking’s never show-offy, and it’s another good spot for anyone looking to dip their toes into fine dining, but without the price tag or time commitment.

 Meraki is a big, bright Greek restaurant run by the people behind Zuma and Coya, but you wouldn’t know it.
 Things here are pretty relaxed.
-It’s a spot where you could eat here with either your somewhat stress-inducing mother in law, your cool east London mates, or messy baby brother without fuss.
-The food here is great overall: get the chops, any of the mezze options, and make sure you try at least one of their pasta dishes.
+It’s a spot where you could eat with either your somewhat stress-inducing mother in law, your cool east London mates, or messy baby brother, without fuss.
+The food is great overall, get the chops, any of the mezze options, and make sure you try at least one of their pasta dishes.

-Slowly but surely, London is finally getting some pretty nice sushi spots where you don’t have to deep dive into your sofa to fund a dinner.
-Sushi Atelier does excellent sushi at a pretty decent price, and the sushi also comes with some exciting twists.
+London has some pretty nice sushi spots where you don’t have to deep dive into your sofa to fund a dinner.
+Sushi Atelier does excellent raw fish at a pretty decent price, and it also comes with some exciting twists.
 Expect your sushi to be topped with anything from foie gras to BBQ sauce to parmesan—things that sound like they wouldn’t work, but actually do brilliantly.
-Use this restaurant for a quick fun meal in Fitzrovia, or for anytime you want an affordable but high-quality sushi dinner.
+Use this restaurant for a quick fun meal or for an affordable but high-quality sushi dinner.

-We like to visit Sagar for the kind of vegetarian food our South Indian friends make at home, especially when they haven’t invited us over for a while.
-It’s comfortable and you can always get a table, and the food is incredibly consistent and always tasty.
+We like to visit Sagar for the kind of vegetarian food that tastes home-cooked.
+It’s comfortable and you can always get a table, and the south Indian food is incredibly consistent and always tasty.
 There are the usual dosas and thali set menus if you’re famished, and don’t miss the papadi chat, which is a mixed salad of lightly fried bread, potatoes, tangy sauce, and yoghurt.
-You didn’t think we actually came here to eat vegetables, did you?

-If you’re looking to eat Korean food, Koba is where you should be doing it in central London.
-This is a swish spot that’s perfect for giving friends an intro to the joys of Korean barbecue, bubbling stews, and pajeon savoury pancakes.
+Koba is a swish Korean spot that’s perfect for giving friends an intro to the joys of Korean barbecue, bubbling stews, and pajeon.
 The seats at the bar are nice, but the sleek restaurant at the back is where the real action is.
 You’ll feel like you’ve been seated at a high-tech art installation with futuristic induction fans at each table that make sure you don’t smell of smoke after a few rounds of sizzling short ribs and seafood.
-Koba’s a little pricey, but for the experience it’s worth the cost, and it’s especially good for a small group hang.
+Koba’s a little pricey, but for the experience it’s worth the cost and it’s especially good for a small group hang.

 Chase Sapphire Card Ad